Gå till innehåll

 Alghero Fertilia Airport, Alghero

-Alghero–Fertilia Airport is located about 12 km from town centre.
+Alghero–Fertilia Airport is located about 12 kilometres from the town centre.
 The public transport company A.R.S.T. has a bus leaving the airport about every 20 minutes.
 You buy the ticket from the ticket machine which is located inside the terminal.
 You can also buy the ticket on board the bus but then it costs slightly more.
 The journey takes about 20 minutes.
 Taxis from the airport to the city centre take about 15 minutes.

 Arrival Guides Logo